ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Update and Delete List of Holiday in  Masterdata DB
 ##### (i) Update

-On receiving a  request to update a Holiday list with the input parameters (id, location_code, holiday_date, holiday_name, holiday_desc, lang_code and is_active) the system updates the Holiday List in the Holiday DB for the code received
+On receiving a  request to update a Holiday list with the input parameters (id, location_code, holiday_date, holiday_name, holiday_desc, lang_code and is_active) the system updates the Holiday List in the Holiday DB for the code received as per the below steps

 1. Validate if all required input parameters have been received as listed below for each specific request
    * id - integer